groupdocs-search/GroupDocs.Search-Products/content/search/java/filters/txt.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Find text in TXT docs with GroupDocs.Search for Java"
+head_title: "Search in TXT documents using Java"
-head_description: "GroupDocs.Search for Java helps Java developers quickly search text within various document formats."
+head_description: "GroupDocs.Search for Java adds powerful text search to Java applications, supporting various business document formats."

 ############################# Header ############################
-title: "Smart document text search"
+title: "Find text in business documents"
-description: "With GroupDocs.Search for Java, you can seamlessly search and extract text from multiple document types in your Java applications."
+description: "GroupDocs.Search for Java lets you search text in documents using flexible and precise queries.
+Easily integrate search functionality into Java applications."
 subtitle: "GroupDocs.Search for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Get Free Trial"
+    - title: "Download for free"
       link: "https://releases.groupdocs.com/search/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "What does GroupDocs.Search do?"
+    title: "What is GroupDocs.Search?"
     link: "/search/java/"
     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Java](/search/java/) is a robust document search and indexing library that supports over 70 file formats, including PDF, Word, Excel, images, and ZIP archives.
-It enables fast, precise, and scalable search capabilities for large document collections.
+       [GroupDocs.Search for Java](/search/java/) is a robust library for fast text search and document indexing.
+It supports over 70 file formats, including industry standards like PDF, Word, Excel, and PowerPoint.
+Enhance your applications with high-speed, accurate search capabilities.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Perform textual searches in TXT files"
+    title: "How to search in TXT documents"
     content: |
-      [GroupDocs.Search](/search/java/) makes it easy to search TXT files using sophisticated logic and indexing, improving search accuracy in Java applications.
+      [GroupDocs.Search](/search/java/) allows fast and efficient text searches in TXT documents, perfect for Java applications.

-      1. Set up a directory to store the search index.
+      1. Specify a folder to store the search index.
-      2. Choose a folder containing TXT files.
+      2. Select the folder containing your documents.
-      3. Define additional search options.
+      3. Configure search options to limit results to TXT documents.
-      4. Execute the search and analyze the results.
+      4. Run the search and get results.

     code:
       platform: "java"